Knox-College-Coding-Club/hackscii/README.md

 made by Nathalie Lawhead
 2. A game engine that renders in ASCII: http://vectorpoem.com/playscii/
 3. https://en.wikipedia.org/wiki/ASCII_art
+4. A book all about the history of Print10: nickm.com/trope_tank/10_PRINT_121114.pdf

 ## Tips
 Make sure to use a monospaced font like courier or courier new.
 A monospaced font is one where all the characters are the same width.